Overview

 We get a reference to the callable function, and call it like a regular function.

-since the client may work with different projects, we must provide the project's ID.
-We do so by providing the app object which already includes such ID.
+Since a client may interact with Cloud Functions from separate Firebase projects, we specify the project we target.
+We do so indirectly, by providing the app helper, which already identifies the project.

 const functions = getFunctions(app, "europe-west1")